-Any car accident can be emotionally traumatic, and sometimes the best thing you can do is to acknowledge that something bad happened and let your friend know you are there for them.
+Any car accident can be emotionally traumatic.
+Sometimes, the best thing you can do is acknowledge that something bad happened and let your friend know you are there for them.
 If your friend is unsure of what to do, you can encourage them to see a doctor and get advice from a lawyer.

 Often, the more seriously someone is injured, the harder it is to know what to say.
-In general, avoid being judgmental and try not to give “helpful” advice aimed at making your friend feel better.
+People too often misjudge a sense of obligation to say something and wind up making it worse.
+In general, avoid being judgmental and try not to give “helpful” advice to make your friend feel better.

-All car accidents cause a certain amount of emotional trauma.
 Even a minor bump in a parking lot can leave a driver feeling shaken for several days or weeks.
-A serious accident may cause psychological trauma even years later.
-It is important to acknowledge that your friend has legitimate feelings that she (or he) will need to deal with over time.
-Here are some suggestions for what to say, and not to say:
+More severe accidents may cause psychological trauma and mental illness even years later.
+Therefore, it is essential to acknowledge that your friend has legitimate feelings that she (or he) will need to deal with over time.
+Here are some suggestions for what to say and not to say:

 - Give your friend space to talk about the accident, but don’t force her into it.
 Follow her lead and talk about whatever she seems to want to talk about.